 I was already self-publishing non-fiction paperback books on Amazon (via their company, CreateSpace) for over a year so I knew how easy and profitable it could be.
 But what about fiction?

 That was the long-winded road that led me back to give writing fiction another shot.
 I’ve had this idea for a book in my head for years (yes, years) so I finally decided the timing was right.
 For me, the writing is the challenge.
 DIY self-publishing and marketing on Amazon is the easy part.
 I’m not even going to bother going the traditional publishing route.
 So this blog is going to document the process.

 I’ll provide updates on where I’m at in my writing.
 Once the book is finished you’ll see me get the manuscript ready for Amazon and then market the bad boy.

 My Blog Writing Style

 I try to write like I talk.
-I know that can be a real turn-off especially for literary snobby types. 🙂 I’m sure some will scratch their heads as they read this post as they think to themselves laughing: “this guys calls himself a writer”.
+I know that can be a real turn-off, especially for literary snobby types. 🙂 I’m sure some will scratch their heads as they read this post as they think to themselves laughing: “this guy calls himself a writer”.

-It’s obvious, that Earnest Hemingway I’m not.
-But if you want to see if a guy who has never published fiction can not only finish his book, but watch as I get it ready for self publishing and selling it on Amazon then subscribe below so you don’t miss out on this ride.
+It’s obvious, that Ernest Hemingway I’m not.
+But if you want to see if a guy who has never published fiction cannot only finish his book but watch as I get it ready for self-publishing and selling it on Amazon then subscribe below so you don’t miss out on this ride.